backupify/backupify_styleguides/RubyStyleguide.md

        end
 ```

-* Use empty lines between defs and to break up a method into logical paragraphs.
+* Use empty lines between `def`s and to break up a method into logical paragraphs.

 ```rb
 def some_method